 If you are looking for higher capacity milling, and don’t want to tie up your stand mixer while you mill flour, you should consider the Mockmill 100 and Mockmill 200.

-Mockmill 100 Grain Mill – An incredibly affordable grain mill at only $259 ($224 if you pre-order), Wolfgang’s Mockmill 100 has the largest mill stones in the market, with a new patented housing made from “liquid wood”.
+Mockmill 100 Grain Mill – An incredibly affordable grain mill at only $299 (Use coupon code MM20 at checkout to get $20 off this price!), Wolfgang’s Mockmill 100 has the largest mill stones in the market, with a new patented housing made from “liquid wood”.
 It appears to be plastic but it’s actually 98% natural fibers.
 It makes the mill eco-friendly AND budget friendly!

 And you can use your Mockmill for milling more than just einkorn.
 The Mockmill can also be used to mill quinoa, corn, rye, oats, rice, barley, legumes, spices and many more.